 However, Huzita~\cite{Huzita1987} and a year later Cowsik~\citep{Cowsik1988} made the opposite assumption, and they showed that if the emissions were near simultaneous from SN 1987A, the 25 observed neutrinos were all consistent with having one of two masses, which Cowsik cited as $m_1=4\pm 1 eV$ and $m_2= 24\pm 7 eV.$ I rediscovered this result in a paper I wrote in 2012,~\citep{Ehrlich2012} although my values were a bit different than Cowsik: $m_1=4.0\pm 0.5 eV$ and $m_2= 21.4\pm 1.2 eV.$ The main reason for the difference between Cowsik's values and mine for $m_2$ was the result of my omission of the Baksan data in its computation on somewhat questionable grounds.
 This omission not only resulted in a smaller $m_2,$ but an uncertainty that was probably unjustifiably small (1.2 eV versus his 7 eV).
-Recall that in the simultaneous emission analysis, the neutrino arrival times are assumed to be a function of their travel time from the supernova, and the question of whether multiple masses are present is left for the data to decide, rather than some favored model of the neutrino masses.
+Recall that in the simultaneous emission analysis, the neutrino arrival times are assumed to be mainly a function of their travel time from the supernova, and the question of whether multiple masses are present is left for the data to decide, rather than imposing some favored model of the neutrino masses.
 It is true of course that current neutrino emission models from a core collapse supernova only have about 2/3 the neutrino emissions occur in the first few seconds~\citep{Janka2017}, but those models were developed after SN 1987A, and needed to be consistent with the standard view that emissions were spread over a $\sim13 sec$ interval.

-To see how the analysis works, we define the arrival time $t$ relative to that of light, that is, the neutrino travel time is: $t_{trav}= t +T,$ where $T$ is the light travel time, approximately 168,000 years for SN 1987A.
+To see how the simultaneous emission analysis works, we define the arrival time $t$ relative to that of light, that is, the neutrino travel time is: $t_{trav}= t +T,$ where $T$ is the light travel time, approximately 168,000 years for SN 1987A.
 Since the detectors were not precisely synchronized, following the usual practice we set $t=0$ for the earliest arriving neutrino in each detector.
 Under these assumptions one can then compute individual neutrino masses from relativistic kinematics based on their arrival time $t$ and energy $E.$ We begin by observing that:

 and further that

 Equating the two right hand sides yields